 Y-DNA Group SA.
 The Samuel Gwinn Group is comprised of descendants of Samuel Gwinn (1751-1839), Augusta County, Virginia.
 This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, the latter of which is of Irish origin.
 This group's confirmed haplogroup is R-M269 > P312 > L21 > DF49 > M222 > DF105 > S588 > FGC23742 > FGC52024.

 Y-DNA Group SC.
 The Queen Group is comprised of descendants of John Queen (1755-1842), Loudoun County, Virginia.
 This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, the latter of which is of Irish origin.
 The Queen group's confirmed haplogroup is R-M269 > P312 > L21 > DF49 > M222 > DF105 > S588 > FGC16740 > BY62083 > BY104994.
 This group has Quinn & Gwin Y-DNA matches at haplogroup branch R-BY62083.

 Winn Surname Project has other groups with lineages which are still being sorted.
 A large number of our groups have only one member tested.
 If you have DNA results from another test site, we encourage you to transfer your DNA results to FTDNA Winn Surname Project.
 If you are a male Winn of any spelling, we encourage you to test with the project.

 *John Winn Sr. (c1720-1781) and his son, Joseph Winn, of Dorchester County, South Carolina.
-Both relocated to Liberty County, Georgia, in 1754 and were among the founding members of Midway Church in Liberty County.
+In 1754, they relocated to Liberty County, Georgia, where they were among the founding members of Midway Church.